itsJoKr/LocalNetwork/README.md

 Local network library for connecting Android devices on WiFi.
 One device serves as a server, others are clients.
 Library takes care of discovery of server by clients.
 Library uses services and separate threads with sockets to handle communication.

+### Wi-Fi Aware
+In new O Developer Preview, Android team created something called Wi-Fi aware, and you might want to check that out: https://developer.android.com/preview/features/wifi-aware.html

 This library is nowhere near done.
 But you can get it from jcenter if you want:
 ```groovy
 compile 'com.github.jokr:localnet:0.1'